 We find that penciling in the dates on a calendar can help us block that time out so it doesn’t get filled up with something else.
 That way, we have some time to plan a vacation in advance, or maybe even take a last-minute vacation if the time comes!

 Now is a good time to check your finances.
 If you have a bit of savings that you can pull from, then that’s great!
 Set a dollar amount for how much you are willing to spend on a trip, at this point, it might be just an estimated range.
 It’s good to know your limits in advance before you start searching.

-If you don’t have money already saved, then now is a great time to put a savings plan together!
-First, take a look at your monthly expenses versus your income.
+If you don’t have any money saved for a vacation, then it’s time to get cracking!
+We are firm believers that you should be financially responsible when traveling.
+That means not charging a trip on a credit card if you can’t pay it off right away!
+First, we recommend that you take a look at your monthly expenses versus your income.
 How much is left after your expenses & how much can you set aside for travel?